openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-background.md

 # Background

-You can set the background of a component.
+You can set the background for a component.

 >  **NOTE**
 >